 The strategic value of content has made these activities crucial for the success of organizations.
 Content has become an essential part of products and services.
 Decisions in all of these areas depend on decisions on content because they support content communication.
 Nevertheless in many organizations content is not governed and managed as an asset that requires specific competencies and work processes.
 The role of the content strategist is to translate the strategic importance of content into the governance of the communicative activities of an organization and to ensure that content is produced, distributed, and maintained in alignment with the organization's goals.
 If this strategic steering is not done, then different tasks are assigned to content in different parts of an organization, and communication will become inconsistent.

 Efficiency and consistency via prioritisation

-Consistent communication requires prioritisation.
+Consistent communication requires prioritization.
 How content strategists determine priorities and intervene in processes according to these priorities wherever content is relevant is the continuous theme of this book.
-Prioritisation is understanding that not everything is equally important, especially when there is no infinite time and resources.
-It means that the person responsible for the content creation, measurement and maintenance has a clear picture of what the bigger plan is, a sense of “why this, why now?”.
+Prioritization is understanding that not everything is equally important, especially when there is no infinite time and resources.
+It means that the person responsible for the content creation, measurement, and maintenance has a clear picture of the bigger plan and a sense of “why this, why now?”.

-The book contains a series of examples for prioritisation.
+The book contains a series of examples of prioritization.
 The tea company Adagio.com is one of the most instructive ones.
-It offers many opportunities to their customers to consume content, engage with the brand and create a community around it.
-What makes this example interesting is their ability to see clearly through a vast variety of choices and pick the most suitable ones, without overwhelming the user.
+It offers many opportunities to its customers to consume content, engage with the brand and create a community around it.
+What makes this example interesting is their ability to see through various choices and pick the most suitable ones, without overwhelming the user.

 Margot Bloomstein teaching a workshop at FH Joannum. (c)FH JOANNEUM/Miriam Weiß